Instructions on how to submit Lab 3: Please download all the required files from the lab3-timing github repo and lab3-ssh github repo.

 Problem 3: SSH Security

-In this problem, you will mount two different attacks on a real SSH implementation.
+In this problem, you will mount two different attacks: one that theoretically could work against a real SSH implementation and one that actually works on a real SSH implementation.
 The SSH client and server are built with the very slick paramiko library.

 The starter code for this assignment is in ssh.

 You will have to implement two functions in ssh/attack.py.
-You should not change any of the other file – we will grade your solution against fresh copies of these files.
+You should not change any of the other files – we will grade your solution against fresh copies of these files.

 Getting started